Important Decisions for Athletes

 For a few short years, you must be monastic in your devotion to your training and competition preparation.
 To those who have not experienced sport at the elite level, it is hard to explain how life becomes a routine of training, sleeping, diet and active recovery.
 For those who might think this is “over the top”, well, I guess you will never know the conviction, the strength of mind and the will to win that discipline brings!

 Decision 5: Stay Clean

 History tells us that “doping” has been a part of sport for well more than half a century.
 Amphetamines became available in the 1930′s and replaced Strychnine as the drug of choice to boost endurance performance (1).
-In 1952, there was widespread suspicion that the Russians were using synthetic testosterone at the Summer Olympic Games (2).
+In 1952, there was widespread suspicion of doping using synthetic testosterone at the Summer Olympic Games (2).

 In 1968, the International Olympic Committee (IOC) conducted the first official drug testing of athletes competing in the Olympic Games.
-Today, 45 years later, ”Anti-Doping” tests are commonplace in sport and every serious athlete is likely to be tested several times a year, either at competitions or in training prior to competitions.
+Today, half a century later, ”Anti-Doping” tests are commonplace in sport and every serious athlete is likely to be tested several times a year, either at competitions or in training prior to competitions.